hfinkel/lfort/docs/PCHInternals.rst

 Source Manager Block
 ^^^^^^^^^^^^^^^^^^^^

-The source manager block contains the serialized representation of Clang's :ref:`SourceManager <SourceManager>` class, which handles the mapping from source locations (as represented in Clang's abstract syntax tree) into actual column/line positions within a source file or macro instantiation.
+The source manager block contains the serialized representation of LFort's :ref:`SourceManager <SourceManager>` class, which handles the mapping from source locations (as represented in LFort's abstract syntax tree) into actual column/line positions within a source file or macro instantiation.
 The AST file's representation of the source manager also includes information about all of the headers that were (transitively) included when building the AST file.